-Bry Posted May 30, 2012 Share Posted May 30, 2012 A while back I read someone was looking for a home for their shrimp after it erradicated their glass anemone problem.
+Bry Posted May 30, 2012 Posted May 30, 2012 A while back I read someone was looking for a home for their shrimp after it erradicated their glass anemone problem.
 What a great idea I thought.
 Well fast forward many months and I've now got an aiptasia problem of my own now.
 The Aiptasia-X just isn't working like it did the first time I had this stuff a few years ago.
 I loved my copperband butterfly but I worry that I was lucky that I could get him to eat and was said when he came up with something wierd that took him out after two years of owning him.
 So, I'm curious if anyone in the West or NW Austin area (including Cedar Park and Leander) has a peppermint shrimp, that is known to eat aiptasia, that they are wanting to take out of their tank.
 I'm actually willing to pay a few bucks for one but I thought I'd check this route first as I know others were just not wanting it as an inhabitant any longer after it had done its job.
-Thanks, Bryan Quote Link to comment Share on other sites More sharing options...
+Thanks, Bryan Quote

 Recommended Posts